nauam/Courses/docs/manual/job-plugins.md

 ## Notifications

-Notification plugins allow QW Control to communicate changes in job execution state and notify other users of successful or failed runs.
+Notification plugins allow Rundeck to communicate changes in job execution state and notify other users of successful or failed runs.
 For a general explanation on how job notifications work, see [Job Notifications](/manual/creating-jobs.md#job-notifications).

 - [Jira Notification Plugins (Enterprise)](/manual/notifications/jira.md)
 - [Jenkins Notification Plugin (Enterprise)](/manual/notifications/jenkins.md)